Denbergvanthijs/MethodsInAIResearch/README.md

 - Whether the system utterances have a coloured output or not `coloured_output=True` (True or False)

-These options can be altered in the `.env` file in the root of this repository.
+These options can be altered in the `.env` file at the root of this repository.

+---

+The following parameters are used for the data analysis of the experiments and do not affect the system's behaviour:

+- The name of the researcher conducting the experiment `researcher_name="Albert"` (any from: {"Albert", "Lisa", "Ruben", "Thijs"})
+- The age of the participant
+    `participant_age=18`  (integer, 18 and higher)
+- The educational level of the participant `participant_edu="U"`  (U for University, H for HBO, M for MBO, L for Lower)
+- The participant's native language `participant_mother_tongue="Dutch"` (any from: {"Dutch", "English", "Other"})
+- The participant's occupation `participant_occupation="Student"` (any from: {"Student", "Working", "Unemployed", "Stay-At-Home", "Other"})

 ## Installation